aditya-manit/cloudskew-landing/docs/features.md

 * Save checkpoints/snapshots (along with ability to restore-from/rollback-to a previous checkpoint).
 * Drag & drop symbols from the icon palette onto the canvas ([link](https://github.com/cloudskew/cloudskew/issues/14)).
 * Export diagrams as SVG files ([link](https://github.com/cloudskew/cloudskew/issues/59)).
+* A team/enterprise version of this app with the following feature set:
+  * Customer managed storage.
+  * Encryption at rest with customer managed keys.
+  * Login with company credentials.
+  * Collaborative editing with RBAC controls.
 * More icons, shapes and diagram templates.
 You can always request specific ones [here](https://github.com/cloudskew/cloudskew/issues/new/choose).
 You can view existing open requests [here](https://github.com/cloudskew/cloudskew/issues?q=is%3Aopen+is%3Aissue+label%3Aicon-request).

 The relative priorities of these planned features will depend on the volume of user requests received.
 If you have a feature request that's not listed up here, you can file a new one [here](https://github.com/cloudskew/cloudskew/issues/new/choose).